 - click the code tag "Code" to insert code tags into the text area

 - You can either click the code tag, and paste your code between the two tags or:

 - You can copy just your code, and click the code tag, which will wrap your code in code tags

 "Newly Registered User" restrictions:

-- Your first post will be moderated.
-The post will not be visable until a moderator approves it.
+- Your first post will be moderated (a moderator will leave an edit note saying "First post lock" or something to that effect).
+The post will not be visible until a moderator approves it.
 Please do not make duplicate first posts as this will have no effect.
 You will be taken out of newly registered users and into registered users, and from thereafter you may post freely.
 Sorry for the inconvenience, as this filters the spam from real posts, and keeps our forum spam free.
 To quicken the process of getting approved, you can join and notify moderators on our IRC channel of your newly post.

 - You are not allowed to have a signature